galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_09/index.md

 <div class='left'><a href='/src/GalaxyUpdates/index.md'><img src="/src/Images/GalaxyLogos/GalaxyNews.png" alt="Galaxy News" width=150 /></a></div>

 Welcome to the September 2015 *[Galactic News](/src/GalaxyUpdates/index.md)*, a summary of what is going on in the Galaxy community.
 It's been, and will be, a busy few months.
-If you have anything to include in the September News, please send it to [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach).
+If you have anything to include in the September News, please send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org).

 # New Papers